-Trees under the maintenance plan for United Mutual should be on a pruning cycle of 2-6 years dependent on growth rate of species.
+Trees under the maintenance plan for Third Mutual are on a pruning cycle of 2-6 years, depending on the growth rate of the species.
 This pruning cycle falls within the accepted industry standard for maintaining safe trees.

 When trees are structurally pruned at a young age, the tree will mature into a more structurally sound tree.
 Young tree pruning can eliminate defects that could potentially lead to limb or branch failures or structural defects that have a higher cost to correct as trees mature.
 Defects such as codominant stems or competing leaders should be reduced during this process.
 Young tree structural pruning may be necessary to complete through two or three pruning cycles.
-Appendix J illustrates a few examples of the young tree structural pruning technique.
+Appendix J illustrates examples of the young tree structural pruning technique.

-Pruning should occur annually for palms.
-To prevent trunk damage, palms should not be climbed with spikes.
-No live fronds should be taken above a 45-degree angle.
+Pruning occurs every other year for palms.
+To prevent trunk damage, palms shall not be climbed with spikes.
+No live fronds shall be taken above a 45-degree angle.
 All dead fronds should be removed or skinned.
 If there is a pathogen present within the palm population, proper disinfecting of tools prior to pruning the next palm is necessary to avoid spreading disease to the entire population.

-Topping trees should be prohibited.
+Topping trees is prohibited.
 Topping trees destabilizes tree structure and increases the need for maintenance to keep risk of failure low.
 In some cases, trees may be topped to mitigate storm damage.
 A topped tree should be evaluated for removal.
-If the tree is seen as valuable for wildlife and is not planned for removal, the tree should be reduced to a height with improbable likelihood of failure with negligible consequences of failure, evaluated by a Tree Risk Assessment Qualified (TRAQ) arborist.
-Topped trees that are not reduced in stature to minimize risk will need annual maintenance for sucker growth control.
+If the tree is seen as valuable for wildlife and will not be removed, the tree shall be reduced to a height with improbable likelihood of failure with negligible consequences of failure.
+Topped trees that are not reduced in stature to minimize risk may need annual maintenance for sucker growth control.

-Mature tree pruning should be performed by the tree maintenance contractor.
-Pruning should occur on a pruning cycle, with pre-determined specifications.
-Specifications should include style of pruning, amount to remove, types of cuts to use, and sizes of branch to be removed.
-Reasons for pruning should include improving structure, mitigating risk, providing clearance, maintaining health, reducing density, or restoration pruning after storm damage.
-Proper pruning practices should include a natural pruning system utilizing either a reduction cut or branch removal cut.
+Mature tree pruning is being performed by the tree maintenance contractor.
+Pruning should occur on a cycle, with pre-determined specifications.
+Specifications may include style of pruning, amount to remove, what types of cuts to use, and sizes of branch to be removed.
+Reasons for pruning may include improving structure, risk mitigation, providing clearance, maintaining health, reducing density, or restoration pruning after storm damage.
+Proper pruning practices shall include a natural pruning system utilizing either a reduction cut or branch removal cut.
 Pruning practices should not include topping, lion tailing, making flush cuts, unnecessarily leaving stubs, or removing an excessive number of live branches.
-Guidelines for pruning specifications are found in Appendix K, and proper mature tree pruning practices can be found in Appendix L.
+Guidelines for mature tree pruning can be found in Appendix K, and specifications may be found in Appendix L.